William Ivison Macadam: Funeral

-The Scotsman concluded, “Amid the solemn silence the clergyman [finished].
-Then in the stillness, the voice of Colonel Sir John Clarke rang out – “Present arms; the escort will fire three volleys; ready.”
-For a second there was the irregular clicking of rifles being loaded, and then almost simultaneously with the word “Fire” rang out the report of 500 rifles, followed by a brief wail from the pipes.
-Two more volleys were fired, and the military honours concluded with … The Last Post.” ...”
+The Scotsman concluded, "Amid the solemn silence the clergyman [finished].
+Then in the stillness, the voice of Colonel Sir John Clarke rang out – 'Present arms; the escort will fire three volleys; ready.'
+For a second there was the irregular clicking of rifles being loaded, and then almost simultaneously with the word 'Fire' rang out the report of 500 rifles, followed by a brief wail from the pipes.
+Two more volleys were fired, and the military honours concluded with ...
+The Last Post." ..."

 Macadam was buried with full military honours beside his late father and other family in Portobello Cemetery.
-A very large crowd watched this spectacle.
+A very large crowd watched the spectacle.
 The grave stands in the south-east section of the original cemetery near the south end of the eastmost path.